-Samsung Galaxy S25 review: A compact flagship that just about maintains its edge | Expert Reviews
+Samsung Galaxy S25 Review: A Compact Flagship That Just About Maintains Its Edge | Expert Reviews

 You can go beyond that here, right up to 20x or even 30x, but you’re probably best drawing the line at 10x.
 At lower zoom levels, the Galaxy S25 captures sharp, balanced shots in line with the tone of the main sensor.

-That tone remains a very distinctive Samsung one, with vibrant colours that aren’t exactly what we’d call natural, but which stop just shy of looking distractingly weird.
+That tone remains a very distinctive Samsung one, with vibrant colors that aren’t exactly what we’d call natural, but which stop just short of looking distractingly weird.
 Contrast and dynamic range are decent, with just the odd hint of overexposure on a couple of unseasonably sunny days.

 Night shots continue to be a bit of a weak point relative to the competition.
 The Galaxy S25 does a decent job at brightening dark scenes, but I spotted a fair amount of noise in some of the skies.

-The ultra-wide is clearly weaker than the other two sensors, with inferior levels of contrast and detail, but Samsung’s even colour science at least makes for a reasonably consistent shooting experience.
+The ultra-wide is clearly weaker than the other two sensors, with inferior levels of contrast and detail, but Samsung’s even color science at least makes for a reasonably consistent shooting experience.

 Video capture extends to 8K at 30fps or 4K at 60fps.
-Shooting using the latter produced crisp, stable shots, and you can switch between focal lengths whilst filming with impressive fluidity.
+Shooting using the latter produced crisp, stable shots, and you can switch between focal lengths while filming with impressive fluidity.

 Samsung Galaxy S25 review: Verdict